Election 2020: Jacinda Ardern expects Judith Collins to play 'a bit of bingo' at tonight's debate

 Ardern spent this morning touring the Buttabean motivation centre in South Auckland – an organisation that promotes weight loss, healthy eating and provides food boxes to the community.

-When speaking to staff, the Labour appeared not to be too worried about tonight's debate.
+When speaking to staff, the Labour leader appeared not to be too worried about tonight's debate.

 One Buttabean member joked about her "big day," referencing tonight's debate.